Buying a car is an interesting experience.

 “Some vehicles depreciate faster than others because of oversupply, limited appeal, or rebates on similar new models,” they say.

 If you’re buying a new car, you’re forced to go to a dealership to get your new wheels.
 And who’s the one person you always have to talk to in order to find that dream ride?
 The salesmen.

 There are hundreds of dollars of commission in play each time a new car is bought, which means your salesperson is going to try and work the terms of your purchase, the car and the financing to his or her advantage.

 There are a few classic tricks salespeople use to put you in your car, one of which is the “good cop/bad cop” routine in which the salesperson is abrasive and the sales manager is kind.
-Click here to read a recent article from financial site Wisebread (@Wisebread) about this little routine.
+For more on this, be sure to read an article from Wisebread about this little routine.